chen-grace-p4/project02/README.md

   *  still need to research

 ## Some known bugs or weird things:
 * When a client recieves a message from another client while they're still typing a message, it will look a little wonky on the terminal but what they have already typed before receiving a new message is included in the next message they send.
+* If the server closes while users are still connected, the users are NOT automatically disconnected.
+In our testing, two calls of -m/-message by the user leads to the client breaking.
+This is different from the user manually disconnecting with ctrl+c.
+Therefore, this "breaking" is NOT recorded as the user disconnecting in the ACTIVITYLOG.

 ## Features we weren't able to implement (reiterated from above):
 * subservers or channels